defi-stack/solidity-bahavior/contracts/erc/ERC165/README.md

 ### Advance

-However, it is annoying that add function signature one by one.
-To solve the situation, we can calculate an ID which combine all the interface ID.
+However, it is annoying to add function signature one by one.
+To solve the situation, we can calculate an ID which combines all the interface IDs.
 Just XOR them.

 ```solidity
 function supportsInterface(bytes4 interfaceId) public override view returns (bool) {